MIT-Emerging-Talent/ET6-CDSP-group-26-repo/collaboration/retrospective/2_data_collection.md

 - Relying on team members to complete documentation without setting clear expectations or deadlines
 - Delaying or skipping weekly meetings
-- Waiting for a miracle that inactive teammates would suddenly get active

 ## 🟢 Continue Doing